Sahil-Rochlani/admin-panel-replica-sahil/README.md

 ## 🔗 Deployment

 The project is deployed on **Vercel**.
 Make sure to push the entire updated folder structure including `package.json` and `vite.config.js` for successful builds.

 ---

+## 🚧 Future Work

+- **Full Backend & Database Integration:**
+  Replace the current simulated data with a real backend API connected to a database (e.g., MongoDB, PostgreSQL) to store and manage conversations, user details, and messages persistently.

+- **AI Integration for Chat:**
+  Integrate AI-based features such as automated replies, message sentiment analysis, or smart suggestions using AI models (e.g., OpenAI GPT) to enhance user experience.

+- **Improve Accessibility:**
+  Enhance keyboard navigation and screen reader support for better accessibility compliance.

+- **Pagination or Virtualized List:**
+  For very large conversation lists, implement pagination or virtualization to improve performance.

+- **Search and Filter:**
+  Add a search bar or filters to easily find conversations by name, status, or date.

+- **Real-time Updates:**
+  Integrate WebSocket or similar technologies to update the conversation list and chat messages in real-time.

+- **Conversation Sorting:**
+  Allow users to sort conversations by last activity, priority, or unread status.

+- **Animations and Transitions:**
+  Smooth the panel slide-in/out animation and add visual feedback on interaction for better UX.

+- **Message Previews:**
+  Show a preview snippet of the latest message in each conversation card.

+- **Mobile Optimization:**
+  Further refine responsiveness and gesture support (e.g., swipe to close inbox).

+- **Conversation Archiving:**
+  Add the ability to archive or delete conversations from the inbox.

+- **Dark Mode:**
+  Provide a dark theme option for comfortable viewing in low-light environments.

+- **User Presence Indicators:**
+  Show online/offline status of conversation participants.

+---